 Once again in 2018, NutriFair will be the framework for meet-ups, general meetings and lectures.
 The opportunity to attend meetings and lectures, and to visit the stands at the fair is an attractive package for many organisations, associations, exhibitors and visitors.
 Several of the leading interest livestock production organisations have once again announced that they will be present at NutriFair.

 The Danish Pig Producers' Association (Danske Svineproducenter) will hold their annual general meeting on the first day of the fair (17 January).
-The National Association of Sustainable Agriculture in Denmark (Bæredygtigt Landbrug) is also on the conference programme for NutriFair 2018, where they will be inviting their members and other interested parties to a grand meeting on 18 January.
+The National Association of Sustainable Agriculture in Denmark (Bæredygtigt Landbrug) is also on the conference programme for NutriFair 2018, where they will be inviting their members and other interested parties to a debate meeting on 18 January.

 The National Association of Danish Dairy Farmers (Landsforeningen af Danske Mælkeproducenter) will, as previously, be present with a stand at the fair, where they will hold lectures, seminars and panel discussions for their visitors and members.
 They invite to debate and discussion of topics related to all aspects of milk production.